-These guidelines contain information for the Tailored Assistance Employment Grants (TAEG) grant opportunity, including how to apply for grant funding.
+These Guidelines contain information for the Indigenous Local Employment Fund (ILEF) grants, including how to apply for grant funding.

 You must read these guidelines before filling out an application.

 This document sets out:

 - the purpose of the grant program/grant opportunity; - the eligibility and assessment criteria; - how grant applications are considered and selected; - how grantees are notified and receive grant payments; - how grantees will be monitored and evaluated; and - responsibilities and expectations in relation to the opportunity.